mstksg/inCode/copy/entries/io-purity.md

 However, this is not the case in Haskell.
 What is `getStringFromStdin`?
 It is *not* a string --- it is a computation object.

-What will happen is that `print` won't print the result of `getStringFromStdin`.  `print` will print out the **representation of the computation**!
+What will happen is that `print` (when executed by a computer) won't print the result of `getStringFromStdin`.  `print` will print out the **representation of the computation**!
 It'll print out the *data structure representing the computation*, or some string "representing" the act of the computation!

 (At least, that's what it's supposed to do.
 Unfortunately, `IO` data